on this page

 - Remote Area Allowance.

-The easiest way to update your income estimate is online.
-Use your Centrelink online account through myGov, or the Express Plus Centrelink mobile app.
-Make sure you’re using the latest version of the app first.
+You can also use the Express Plus Centrelink mobile app.
+Make sure you’re using the latest version of the app.

 For help, use our guide to update your family income estimate and payment choice.